Gift Icon

 Freight forwarders usually act as an intermediary between their clients and the various service providers they use.
 They will coordinate with different service providers to get their clients' shipments from point A to B.

-NVOCCs, on the other hand, typically provide door-to-door services.
+NVOCCs, on the contrary, typically provide door-to-door services.

 They take care of the entire shipping process from start to finish -- picking up the shipment, transporting it to the port, loading it onto the ship, and delivering it to its destination.